VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 ## Connect new module with the platform

 Now, need to tell the platform that a new module added.
-For that, connect newly created solution folder to the Platform Manager ~/Modules via the symbolic link:
+For that, connect newly created solution folder to the Platform ~/Modules via the symbolic link:

 1. Run Command Prompt as an administrator;
-1. Navigate to the physical location folder of Manager's ~/Modules directory;
+1. Navigate to the physical location folder of Platform's ~/Modules directory;
 1. Run the following command:

 ```cmd